diasurgical/devilution/Packaging/pi/README.txt

 # Legal
 This software is being released to the Public Domain.
 No assets of Diablo are being provided.
 You must own a copy of Diablo and have access to the assets beforehand in order to use this software.

-Battle.net(R) - Copyright (C) 1996 Blizzard Entertainment, Inc. All rights reserved.
+Battle.net® - Copyright © 1996 Blizzard Entertainment, Inc. All rights reserved.
 Battle.net and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.

-Diablo(R) - Copyright (C) 1996 Blizzard Entertainment, Inc. All rights reserved.
+Diablo® - Copyright © 1996 Blizzard Entertainment, Inc. All rights reserved.
 Diablo and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.

-This software is in no way associated with or endorsed by Blizzard Entertainment(R).
+This software is in no way associated with or endorsed by Blizzard Entertainment®.